akgrenier/575-haiku-commit/docs/guides/01-extension-anatomy.md

 1. In `package.json`, copy the command id for generation: `haiku-commit.generate`
 2. In `src/extension.ts`, search that exact string and confirm it’s registered via `vscode.commands.registerCommand(...)`.
 3. Press `F5`, then open Command Palette and run **Generate Haiku Commit Message**.

+## FAQ (common confusion)

+- **Why does `out/` exist at all?**
+  - VS Code runs JavaScript. `out/` is the compiled output that gets shipped.
+- **Should `out/` be committed?**
+  - For many extensions, yes (it’s the runtime artifact).
+But you still only edit `src/`.
+- **Where do “commands/settings/menus” come from?**
+  - `package.json` contributions are the manifest. `src/extension.ts` is the runtime wiring.

+## Further reading

+- VS Code docs: Extension Anatomy — `https://code.visualstudio.com/api/get-started/extension-anatomy`
+- VS Code docs: Contribution Points — `https://code.visualstudio.com/api/references/contribution-points`
+- VS Code samples: `microsoft/vscode-extension-samples` — `https://github.com/microsoft/vscode-extension-samples`

 ## Next guide